tox-dev/pipdeptree/README.rst

        -j, --json            Display dependency tree as json.
 This will yield "raw" output that may be used by external tools.
 This option overrides all other options.
-       --dot                 Print the dependency graph as GraphViz dot code.
+       --output OUTPUT_FORMAT
+                             Print a dependency graph in the specified output format.
+Available are all formats supported by GraphViz, e.g.: dot, jpeg, pdf, png, svg

 Known Issues